Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

-# Iteration 7 - A Hands-on Tutorial: Implementing SQLite Storage with Fluent in Vapor
+# Iteration 7 - Resolving Swift 6 Compatibility Warnings and SQLite Integration in Vapor

 This hands-on tutorial will guide you through integrating SQLite-backed persistence into a Vapor-based project using Fluent.
-We'll replace the in-memory storage for endpoints like `/sequence`, `/sequence/reorder`, and `/sequence/version`, and ensure the implementation aligns with the OpenAPI specification.
+Additionally, we'll address Swift 6 compatibility warnings regarding the `Sendable` protocol and improve the `configure.swift` file to register routes properly.

 By the end of this tutorial, you will: